scrabbletank/farhome-rules/rulesdoc.md

 - **Range:** 5
 - **Duration:** instant

-Send healing energy to a single creature in range you can see.
+Send healing energy to a creature in range you can see.
 Make a spellcasting roll against 3 bad dice.
 On success, the target heals a wound die for every success in your roll.

 Add a normal die for every level cast above 1st.